Therapy for Life Transitions in Houston and Across Texas

 We may explore:

-• Clarifying your values and long-term direction
+• Clarifying your values and direction

 • Processing grief for what is ending

-• Reducing anxiety about uncertain outcomes
+• Reducing anxiety around uncertainty

-• Strengthening decision-making confidence
+• Strengthening confidence in decision-making

-• Identifying patterns that feel familiar but no longer serve you
+• Identifying patterns that no longer fit

 Feeling Steadier in the Middle of Change

-• Decisions feel clearer instead of paralyzing.
+• Decisions feel clearer instead of paralyzing

-• You trust your own voice more.
+• You trust your own voice more

-• You stop measuring yourself against timelines or expectations.
+• You stop measuring yourself against timelines

-• Uncertainty feels uncomfortable — but not terrifying.
+• Uncertainty feels uncomfortable, but manageable

-• You move forward without needing every answer first.
+• You move forward without needing every answer first

-Questions About Therapy For Life Transitions
+Frequently Asked Questions About Therapy for Life Transitions

 • Yes.
 Even welcome changes disrupt routine and predictability.
 Anxiety during transitions is common.